mattkirkland/design-methods/schedule.md

 - TUE Sep 1
 - THU Sep 3

-Don Norman in one lecture.
+Don Norman in one week.
 Mental Models, Mapping, Visbility, Discoverability, Affordances, Feedback.
 You should have pet project selected by now.
 Your notion notebook / process journal / etc.

 #### Assignment